Natouche68/rabbit-magic-pocket/tricks/spellow.md

 the next card, which is not their's.
 Put that card and the prediction on the side.
 Because of this fail, tell them to spell "`THIS MUST BE IT`" by dealing out cards.
 The last dealt card will be the spectator's selected card.

+> [!note]
+>
+> If you speak another language, either write something on the prediction that
+> is 12 letters long, or remember a different key card at the position
+> corresponding to the number of letters in your prediction.